 The rear of the TV is simple.
 The top half is metallic and the body is plastic.

 The borders of the TCL 6 Series look decent.
-They are metallic and have the same finish as the stand legs.
+They're metallic and have the same finish as the stand legs.

-The TCL 6 Series is comprised of two sections: the electronics compartment and the panel section which is square and has a bulky feel to it.
-Even though the overall thickness is not bad, it will stick out a little if wall mounted
+The TCL 6 Series is comprised of two sections: the electronics compartment, and the panel section which is square and has a bulky feel to it.
+Even though the overall thickness isn't bad, it'll stick out a little if wall-mounted.

 We have received many reports of varying gray uniformity issues between units, which may be indicative of the build quality or quality control.